vikranthsjsu14/Senior-Project/README.md

-# HealthAI — AI-Powered Personal Health & Fitness App
+# HealthAI — AI-Powered Personal Health & Fitness App by: Vikranth Jakamukala, Nikhil Khanchandani, chint patel, Dustin Nguyen

 A full-stack web application that combines digital health tracking with artificial intelligence to provide personalized fitness and nutrition recommendations.
 Built as a Senior Project exploring the integration of AI in preventative healthcare.